AgoraIO-Extensions/Electron-SDK/README.md

 - Usually npm will trigger building automatically, or you can build mannually by running `npm run build:electron` or `npm run build:node`, the former one is for releasing and using in electron runtime while the latter is for developing and testing in node runtime.

-- If you want to debug with xcode/visual studio, run `npm run generate` to generate the project file.
+- If you want to debug with xcode/visual studio, run `npm run debug` to generate the project file and sdk for debug env.

 **Notice:**